JusticeGtrrz/FinalProject-DigitalSystems/Webpage Design Tutorial.md

 ## Important Notes
 **For this tutorial I will be using VSCode as my text editor and I will be including snippets of code as displayed in VSCode.
 I will also attempt to explain terms that were not covered in the What is HTML and CSS documents when they should arise.**
+If you wish to use the photo that will be used for the background of this tutorial you may find it here [Dragon-in-Teacup](https://pixabay.com/illustrations/ai-generated-dragon-cup-tea-cute-8243919/).
+Otherwise feel free to use your own image.

 ### In order to start we must open our text editing software and for our means we will create a new folder.
 #### We will start by establishing a folder for our webpage